-Throughout the Autumn term, pupils learn to talk about themselves and family members, including pets and where they live.
+Throughout the autumn term, pupils learn to talk about themselves and family members, including pets and where they live.
 They also learn about classroom objects and are be able to give opinions and reasons.
-Furthermore, they will learn the numbers 1-40.
+Furthermore, they will learn the numbers 1-31.
+Towards the end of the term, they will also cover physical descriptions and personality traits, which will teach them adjectival agreements.
 A cultural focus will be introduced to compare Christmas in Spain and England.

 KS4 French & Spanish

 Our Key Stage 4 pupils follow the AQA specification for French and Spanish.
 To ensure pupils are fully equipped for the AQA examinations, over the course of Year 9, Year 10 and 11 in Spanish and French, pupils will cover three distinct themes.
 These themes apply to all four question papers.
 Pupils are expected to understand and provide information and opinions about these themes relating to their own experiences and those of other people, including people in countries/communities where Spanish or French is spoken.
 Our scheme of learning encourages Pupils to develop their ability and ambition to communicate with native speakers in speech and writing.
 The study of Spanish or French will broaden their horizons and encourage them to step beyond familiar cultural boundaries and develop new ways of seeing the world.